Module 06

 In-class task

-• Find a surface mine site
+• Find a site with wide-scale elevation modification

 • within two miles of the center of the site.